 If your arteries develop a buildup of lipids (fatty substances) known as plaques, you can develop atherosclerosis (thickening and hardening of the arteries).
 As the penile arteries build up with plaque, blood flow becomes restricted.
 Williams explained that lipid-filled blood does not fill the penile chambers as well as lipid-free blood.

 As most of us know, good blood flow is necessary for healthy erections.

 With studies showing that ED and cardiovascular disease are strongly associated, it's not unlikely that men can have the two conditions at once.
-And if you have high cholesterol, are at increased risk of heart disease, or perhaps have had heart surgery (like coronary angioplasty and stent insertion), your doctor might have prescribed blood thinners.
+If you have high cholesterol, are at increased risk of heart disease or have undergone heart surgery (like coronary angioplasty and stent insertion), your doctor might have prescribed blood thinners.